 Calming activities, such as knitting or writing, can be a good way to relieve the stress that seems harder to handle in the face of SAD depression.
 Though being in a crowd might not sound inviting, forcing one’s self to go out and be with friends can offer relief from the general malaise of Seasonal Affective Disorder.

 When the small things that can be incorporated into everyday life just don’t seem to work, options such as counseling and anti-depressants are the next things to try.
 A counselor can be a good person to talk your feelings out to as well as gain new perspective on certain life events that are currently bothering you.
 These stresses may seem too difficult to deal with, and a counselor can help you find ways to view them as doable rather than overwhelming.
 Certain prescriptions have also been found to help deal with SAD.
 Zoloft can help the world seem a little brighter even during those short days of fall and winter, and for those who experience depression in the manner of severe mood swings, Lithium tends to be a good equalizer.
 A patient with SAD should discuss the options with a family doctor or counselor to see what would work best.
 (Note: Anyone going this route should be aware that different anti-depressants don’t always work the same on everyone.
 If the side effects are worse than the symptoms you’re treating, talk to your doctor about a change in prescription).

 Whether you suffer from Seasonal Affective Disorder, or even just general depression, remember that there’s always help.
+Simple things like getting a dog and watching it’s happiness when you come home or feed it dog treats will could change your life.
 Explore your options and don’t fall into the trap of believing you’re at fault.
 Gather support from your friends and family and venture into different avenues of treatment.
 After all, just because the sun isn’t shining shouldn’t mean that you have to suffer.